Sleep Aids: What You Need to Know

-- Take the medicine exactly as prescribed.
+- Take the medication exactly as prescribed.

 - Use the lowest possible effective dose.

 - Do not automatically take a pill every night.
-Use the medicine only when you must have an uninterrupted night of sleep.
+Use the medication only when you must have an uninterrupted night of sleep.
 Even then, it is a good idea to take sleeping pills only a few times per week at the most.

 Over-the-Counter Sleep Aids

 - How your body uses and responds to the drug

 - How long the drug stays in your body